 Crafting the perfect postcard message

-Now that you know how to address a postcard, it's time to start thinking about what you want to say.
+Now that you know how to address a postcard, it’s time to think about what you want to say.

 Make your message stand out